Late Boneset: A Guide to Identifying & Using The Plant

 Late boneset, also known as Eupatorium serotinum, is a native North American plant that has been used for medicinal purposes by Native Americans and early settlers for centuries.
 As a result, it has a rich history in ethnobotany.

-Native Americans used Eupatorium serotinum to treat a variety of ailments, including fever, coughs, and digestive problems.
+Native Americans used Eupatorium serotinum to treat a variety of ailments, including fever, cough, and digestive problems.
 They also used it to induce sweating and as a natural insect repellent.
 The plant’s common name, boneset, comes from its use in treating dengue fever, which was also known as breakbone fever due to the intense pain it caused in the bones.

-Early settlers also used late boneset for medicinal purposes, particularly to treat fever and flu-like symptoms.
+Early settlers also used late bonesets for medicinal purposes, particularly to treat fever and flu-like symptoms.
 The plant was so highly regarded for its medicinal properties that it was included in the United States Pharmacopeia until the early 20th century.

 Modern Applications

-Pests and Problems – Get Late Boneset Alcohol-Free Liquid Extract Here!
+Pests and Problems – Get Late Boneset Alcohol-Free Liquid Extract Here

 Late Boneset is a hardy plant that is relatively easy to grow, but it can still fall prey to pests and diseases.
 In this section, I will discuss some of the common problems that you may encounter when growing Late Boneset and how to deal with them.